RIM-67 Standard

-The RIM-67 Standard ER (SM-1ER/SM-2ER) is an extended range surface-to-air missile (SAM) and anti-ship missile originally developed for the United States Navy (USN).
+The RIM-67 Standard ER (SM-1ER/SM-2ER) is an extended range surface-to-air missile (SAM) with a secondary anti-ship capability, originally developed for the United States Navy (USN).
 The RIM-67 was developed as a replacement for the RIM-8 Talos, a 1950s system deployed on a variety of USN ships, and eventually replaced the RIM-2 Terrier as well, since it was of a similar size and fitted existing Terrier launchers and magazines.
 The RIM-66 Standard MR was essentially the same missile without the booster stage, designed to replace the RIM-24 Tartar.
-The RIM-66/67 series thus became the US Navy's universal SAM system, hence the "Standard Missile" moniker.
+The RIM-66/67 series thus became the US Navy's universal SAM system, hence the designation "Standard Missile".

 RIM-67A SM-1 Extended Range

 The RIM-67A (SM-1ER Block I) was the Navy's replacement for RIM-8 Talos missile.
 Improved technology allowed the RIM-67 to be reduced to the size of the earlier RIM-2 Terrier missile.
 Existing ships with the Mk86 guided missile fire control system, or "Terrier" were adapted to employ the new missile in place of the older RIM-2 Terrier missile.
 Ships that switched from the RIM-2 Terrier to the RIM-67A were still referred to as Terrier ships even though they were equipped with the newer missile.